ugis22/ugis22/README.md

-### Hi there 👋 , I'm Eugenia - Data Scientist & Machine Learning Engineer and Co-founder
+### Hi there 👋 , I'm Eugenia - Data Scientist & Co-founder

 - ✏️ You can read my stories in my [Medium Profile](https://medium.com/@eugeniainzaugarat)
 - 🌱 I’m always trying to learn new things